The Dangers of Defective Products When purchasing a product, the last thing you should have…

 While it has become evident that the Bristol-Myers Squibb outcome and the precedent it sets in terms of personal, general and specific jurisdiction, may well have an effect on future aircraft-related cases, choosing an excellent Los Angeles product liability attorney could greatly increase your chances of success.

-Whatever the cause of the aviation accident in question, product liability or otherwise, a Kristensen Weisberg attorney will seek the best possible outcome on your behalf.
+Whatever the cause of the aviation accident in question, product liability or otherwise, a Kristensen LLP attorney will seek the best possible outcome on your behalf.
 Call 310-984-1297 for your free consultation.